Jeep Grand Wagoneer Concept takes aim at big luxury

 Inside, the concept’s seven available seats are swathed in aubergine leather, decorated with diamond-pattern inserts, and bathed in ambient LED lights.
 The big windows are a boon to interior light—that is, when passengers aren’t staring at the screens in front of their faces.

-Jeep added a two-spoke steering wheel unique to the Grand Wagoneer that sits in front of a 1.2-inch digital instrument cluster.
+Jeep added a two-spoke steering wheel unique to the Grand Wagoneer that sits in front of a 12.3-inch digital instrument cluster.
 The aluminum-accented wing-shaped dash cradles a 12.1-inch infotainment touchscreen that’s perched above a 10.3-inch climate control touchscreen.
 The front passenger gets his or her own screen, too—10.3 inches—that sits above a “Grand Wagoneer” badge inlaid into lacewood.

 It’s a far cry from the Grand Wagoneer’s 1984 debut, although there are a few heritage cues: The headlights are cradled in teak wood and exposed tie-down loop openings are finished in teak, too.